 “One of the most salient features of our culture is that there is so much bullshit.
 Everyone knows this.
 Each of us contributes his share.
 But we tend to take the situation for granted.”

 Confession: This kind of thing is easy for me to contemplate, since I’ve been personally doing it since I came home as a kid from a tour in Vietnam and started asking myself what the hell just happened?
-What was I doing there?
-Why did it happen?
-It motivated me to read; it punched up my curiosity.
+What was I doing there using a direction-finding radio to locate young North Vietnamese radio operators fighting an invading army from 12,000 miles away that I was a part of?
+It motivated me to read.
+It punched up my curiosity.
 Once I got into it, it became a life’s work and there was no turning back.
 A good, honest scouring of our history would be good for the nation as it faces an amazing, uncertain future.

 The left needs Power.
-Gambling was good for the vanquished Pequots to empower themselves enough to create an incredible museum to the American Indian next to the Foxwood casino.
+Gambling was good for the vanquished Pequots to empower themselves enough to create an incredible museum to the American Indian in the woods near the Foxwood casino.
 It empowered them to get the Mason statue moved from the sacred massacre site.
-The power of economic success — a “black Wall Street” — was what motivated the Tulsa massacre in 1921.
-That story, like the Pequot massacre is, today, an empowering story.
+The power of economic success — a “black Wall Street” — was what motivated the horrific Tulsa massacre of 1921.
+That story, like the Pequot massacre, is an empowering story.
+Why because they really happened and have been covered up by an overwhelming tsunami of cant and bullshit.
 A recent study of the holocaust in Germany in The New Yorker concluded it was Jewish success that most motivated hatred and violence against the Jews.

-In the process of spreading the democratic truth, it should become clear that whoever pulled down the statue of Ulysses Grant in San Francisco is to be pitied and not to be beaten, shot on sight with pepper spray or put away in jail.
-If the underdog’s truth can successfully be incorporated into the mainstream it will encourage feelings of inclusion in society — instead of feelings of being an outsider with the urge to tear things down.
+In the process of spreading the democratic truth, it should become clear that the misguided persons who pulled down that bust of Ulysses Grant in San Francisco are to be pitied; they should not to be beaten, shot on sight with pepper spray or put away in jail.
+The point is, the truth of our history needs to be successfully incorporated into the mainstream so it can overcome the cant of conquest and encourage feelings of responsible inclusion in society — instead of feelings of being an outsider with the urge to tear things down.